Bi-intermediate logics of trees and co-trees: Locally tabular extensions of

 \subsection{Step 2}

 The nontrivial part of this step consists in showing that the algebraic duals of the finite combs are all $1$-generated as bi-Heyting algebras.
-Before we prove this, we need a short lemma about bi-bisimulation equivalences on bi-Esakia spaces (see Definition \ref{def bi-be}).
+Before we prove this, we need a short lemma about bi-E-partitions on bi-Esakia spaces (see Definition \ref{def bi-be}).